Article

 Mission, Vision, and Values As Management Tools

-Used effectively, however, your mission, vision and values can be a strategic management tools.
+Used effectively, however, your mission, vision and brand's values can be strategic management tools.
 They support your brand by connecting your brand promise to organizational behaviors, which in turn support service delivery.
 They can also act as a powerful litmus test that you can use to make important decisions, including the hiring or firing of personnel.

 An info graphic displaying the Branding FAQ Matrix.

 Think carefully about how the product fits the brand architecture and choose a position that allows customers to easily understand how the new offering fits within the overall brand family.
-Unless you have reasons for strategically separating it out from your other products, launch it according to consistency with your brand standards.
+Understanding brand perception is crucial for positioning the new product within the overall brand family.
+Unless you have reasons for strategically separating it out from your other products, launch it in a way that stays consistent with your brand standards.

 You will need a strategic marketing plan to introduce it, prepare the market and pilot and test deployments.
 Some industries benefit from using brand advocates to test and champion your product for proof of performance.
 You may try to build adoption before fully branding the product.